WHAT IS YOUR AUTONOMIC NERVOUS SYSTEM?

 When we feel in danger biological priority shifts to addressing threat and our systems re-tune.
 Activation chemistry (adrenaline and cortisol) floods our systems.
 Our heartrates rise, our breathing quickens, metabolism accelerates.
 In the absence of the coordinating impulses of safety our hearts stop conducting our bodies and brains.
 Our faces lose their expressivity: our ears re-tune from the melodics of the human voice to the frequencies of predators so that we can avoid being eaten.
 Our digestion, immune function, and memory function all down-regulate.
 When we are trying to get away from a bear these functions are not necessary, and in its brilliance our systems turn them down or off.
 In these states with the pulse of safety absent and the heart no longer coordinating rhythmicity of our internal systems their oscillatory coherence breaks down and de-coordinates.
 We experience this as stress of varying amplitudes.

 When we feel in lifethreat, a different autonomic system takes over and our systems immobilize and collapse.
-We are flooded with endogenous opiates (if the bear eats us we don't want to feel it).
+We are flooded with endogenous opioids (if the bear eats us we don't want to feel it).
 These physiological cascades render our boundaries porous and we are ejected from our bodies: entering a continuum of dissociation.
 If there is activation chemistry strongly present our bodies grow rigid and immoblized and we freeze like a deer in headlights.
 If there is simply shutdown chemistry present we will pass out.

 These shifts have been happening throughout our entire evolutionary history.
 Since humans became human we have grappled with this dynamic landscape and the meaning-making territory required to make sense of the physiological shifts represented by these territories.